Tax Court

 Where It Appears in a Real Tax Workflow

 Tax Court appears after the IRS has already taken a formal position, often through a Notice of Deficiency or in certain collection-related disputes such as Collection Due Process.
+The U.S. Tax Court explains that taxpayers commonly start a case by filing a petition in response to a notice of deficiency or notice of determination.
 At that stage, the workflow has moved beyond ordinary filing and deeper into formal disagreement.

 Practical Example